Eisenhower Executive Office Building: History

-The first executive offices were constructed between 1799 and 1820 on the former site of the Washington Jockey Club, flanking the White House].
+The first executive offices were constructed between 1799 and 1820 on the former site of the Washington Jockey Club, flanking the White House.
 In 1869, following the Civil War, Congress appointed a commission to select a site and submit plan and cost estimates for a new State Department Building, with possible arrangements to house the War and Navy departments.

-The building, originally called the State, War, and Navy Building because it housed these three departments, was built between 1871 and 1888 in the French Second Empire style.
+The building, originally called the State, War, and Navy (SWAN) Building because it housed these three departments, was built between 1871 and 1888 in the French Second Empire style.

 It was designed by Alfred B. Mullett, Supervising Architect of the Department of Treasury, which had responsibility for federal buildings.
 Patterned after French Second Empire architecture that clashed sharply with the neoclassical style of the other Federal buildings in the city, it was generally regarded with scorn and disdain.
 Writer Mark Twain referred to this building as "the ugliest building in America."
 President Harry S. Truman called it "the greatest monstrosity in America."
-Historian Henry Adams called it Mullett's “architectural infant asylum.”
+Historian Henry Adams called it Mullett's "architectural infant asylum."
 Mullett later resigned.
-Beset by financial difficulties, litigation, and illness, in 1890 he committed suicide.
+Beset by financial difficulties, litigation, and illness, in 1890 he died by suicide.